45 Signs That You Have Been Living in Germany For Too Long

 Like this post?
 Read this Dummy’s Guide to Dating a German

-Want to learn more about Life in Germany?
+Want to learn more about Living in Germany?
 Start Here!

 Media Sources: All images have been sourced from www.unsplash.com and gifs have been taken from Giphy.com